AkshitBaliyan/AkshitBaliyan-langgraph-mat496/README.md

 Original link : https://github.com/AkshitBaliyan/AkshitBaliyan-langgraph-mat496/blob/main/original/module-4/sub-graph.ipynb

 Tweaking :
-change queries to Summarize Royal Challengers Bangalore’s IPL 2024 season in 2 sentences.
-API streaming: Summarize RCB’s IPL 2024 season in one sentence also saw the changes and update in studio as well
+change the topic to my fav ipl team RCB. asked about it and also see the result on studio. attached the images as well.

 Modifies link : https://github.com/AkshitBaliyan/AkshitBaliyan-langgraph-mat496/blob/main/Module4/sub-graph.ipynb